29

 sudo apt-get install --only-upgrade mintsources

 Result.
-All packages are in full condition
+All packages are up to date

-1) open the file for editing /etc/apt/sources.list
+1) Open the file for editing /etc/apt/sources.list

 nano /etc/apt/sources.list